grannycart/by-sound-alone_source/manuscript/6_Chapter.md

 [//]: # (middle-night: night 4, run to Stilt City)
 Chips had spent the entire day in the deepest parts of the engine room, refusing to come up even for meals.
 Nobody had seen her since the late meal the night before.
 But with everyone taking a shift on lookout, she was now required to do her turn outside.
 Hemi called for her on the PA when her shift came up in the middle part of the night, and she duly arrived in the control room on her way to the bridge.
 She climbed upward with binoculars in hand and without a word.

-When Hemi came due for a rest period on the middle of the night, he made his way to the bridge to get some air.
+When Hemi came due for a rest period in the middle of the night, he made his way to the bridge to get some air.
 On the bridge, he looked up at Chips, a shadow in the lookout ring framed by specks of stars above.

 "I was not entirely sure you would show for your lookout shift," said Hemi.